 Access heights more efficiently, faster, and safer with Australia’s most extensive range.

-Spider lifts are a specialised Elevated Work Platform (or EWP), designed to help people work safely at heights.
+Spider lifts are a specialised Elevating Work Platform (or EWP), designed to help people work safely at heights.

 One of the most versatile types of EWP in Australia, spider lifts have many features that make them ideal for arborists.
 Spider lifts:

 Importantly, for the same height, spider lifts are considerably lighter than a standard boom lift.
 For example, where a boom lift weighs 5.2 tonnes, a spider lift with similar specs will weigh just 1.79 tonnes.
 This means they have a considerable advantage in setting up in domestic areas where space is at a premium.

 Yes.
 Thanks to their dual power options that feature either a 240V electric motor or lithium battery pack, spider lifts can operate emissions free.
 This makes them ideal for working indoors as it allows the operator to work silently and allows for easy communication with the ground crew.